skondilya/Hangman-Game/README.md

   * Save any of your game's functions as methods, and call them underneath your object declaration using event listeners.
   * Don't forget to place your global variables and functions above your object.
     * Remember: global variables, then objects, then calls.
-  * Definitely talk with a TA or your instructor if you get tripped up during this challenge.